TranMK/TranMK.github.io/README.md

 ## Non-technical requirements (20 pts)

 I used Bootstrap framework to implement a theme for my index.html display.
 The original theme used for my website is (https://startbootstrap.com/theme/agency)[https://startbootstrap.com/theme/agency].
-I also implemented a page tracker by detecting the country the IP accessing the site.
+I also implemented a page tracker, FlagCounter by detecting the country the IP accessing the site. (testing for functionality)

 ## Technical requirements

+### Basic JavaScript Code (20 pts)

+jQuery code has already been present in Lab 2's code, so I only needed to copy it over.
+For the second framework/library, I used React to improve the script as well as adding another functionality, being a manual "Refresh Joke" button instead of having to refresh page or wait for a minute.

+### Web APIs integration (20 pts)

+I integrated xkcd's website to display his comics onto my page using a simple jQuery's getJSON method.

+### JavaScript cookies to remember client (10 pts)

+I used document.cookie property of my website to store the last time this website was visited by that IP.
+If user visits website for the first time, the text on the top of the page would be "Welcome to my homepage for the first time!".
+Subsequent responses would be "Welcome back!
+Your last visit was (insert last time this site was visited)".